joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-02-06-rotating-light.md

 $$ P(\text{transmission}) = f^n \prod_{i=1}^n \cos^2\theta_i. $$

 After the last filter, we want all of the light to be horizontally polarized.
-This means $\lvert\uparrow^n\rangle$ is just the horizontal polarization state $\lvert\rightarrow\rangle,$ and we have
+This means that the final polarization $\lvert\uparrow^n\rangle$ is the horizontal polarization state $\lvert\rightarrow\rangle,$ and we have

 $$ \sum_i \theta_i = \frac{\pi}{2}. $$